Defence Acquisition for the Twenty-first Century

 Defence Acquisition for the Twenty-first Century lays out a completely new case for the UK to adopt a radically different acquisition strategy; one which is much more cost effective and would allow for the adaptability, agility and flexibility essential to modern militaries.

 This book sets out the challenges ahead for defence acquisition and proposes novel changes to the structure and culture of MoD and Whitehall generally to help the UK to meet those challenges.
 Among other suggestions, it makes the case for maintaining Britain’s industrial capacity to manufacture equipment when it is needed, rather than focusing on maintaining the standing capacity of the forces; it proposes establishing a system of long-term investment for defence with financial arrangements that extend beyond the life-cycle of a parliament; it recommends exploiting the huge pool of talent available in smaller enterprises rather than relying solely on increasingly inflexible and unsustainable prime contractors.

 About the Author

 Bernard Jenkin MP was first elected to parliament in 1992.
 He has subsequently served as Shadow Defence Secretary, where he campaigned for more equipment and greater funding.
 Between 2006 and 2010, he sat on the House of Commons Defence Select Committee.
 He is a regular commentator on defence, security and foreign affairs and a contributor to Diplomat magazine.
 He has twice addressed the annual IRIS (Institut de Relations Internationales et Stratégiques) Paris conference on missile defence and was a member of the Chatham House European Security and Defence Forum, a three year project looking at the future of NATO and EU Defence.
-In 2007, he authored a paper for Conservative Way Forward entitled Defence Policy for the UK: Matching Commitments with Resources.Download PDF Purchase Book Buy Kindle Version
+In 2007, he authored a paper for Conservative Way Forward entitled Defence Policy for the UK: Matching Commitments with Resources.Download PDF Buy From Amazon Buy Kindle Version